Why Machine Vision Installations Fail

-A fair portion of our business is fixing or replacing failed machine vision installations.
-Below I talk about the top three reasons for failure we see at SolVIS.
-They all have one thing in common: they fail to recognize that the camera, lighting and software have to work together to expose the defect properly.
-If you can't easily discern the area of interest from the rest of the image with your eyes, then the system is going to have a hard time doing it automatically.
+Unfortunately, a fair portion of our business is fixing failed machine vision installations.
+Below I talk about the top three reasons for failure we typically see.
+But for mostly they all have one thing in common: they fail to recognize that the camera, lighting and software have to work together to expose the defect properly.

-Just like Canon and Nikon, machine vision OEM's would like you to believe it's all about the hardware.
-However, it's not the cards we have in life, but what we do with them.
+Machine vision OEM's would have you believe it's all about the hardware.
 The best camera in the world won't find your defect if all the other pieces don’t work together in harmony.
-Making machine vision work is all about getting the pieces to work together to deliver an acceptable result.
+Making machine vision work is all about getting the right pieces to work together to deliver an acceptable image.

-In the machine vison world, we call this process “getting the front end correct.”
-The front end is the camera, optics, lighting, triggers, speed and algorithms working together as a system.
+At SolVIS we call this process “getting the front end correct.”
+The front end is the camera, optics, lighting, triggers, component speeds and algorithms working together as a system.
 If the optics distort the image too much, you’ve got problems.
 If the lights don't expose your defect adequately, good luck.
 Pick a camera with too high a resolution, and you may not be able to process the image fast enough.
 This give and take is what the machine vision engineer works to balance.

 Top 3 Reasons Machine Vision Systems Fail